Jannnn13/btcct/README.md

 BTCCT (Better Terminal for CC: Tweaked) is an enhanced shell for [CC: Tweaked](https://github.com/cc-tweaked/cc-tweaked), a popular Minecraft mod that enables computer-based automation.

-> [!WARNING]
-> BTCCT is still highly in developement, dont use it yet.
-> Star this Repository and come back in 2-3 days.

 ## Features

 - Customizable prompt (`prompt`)